rockettheme/docs/Docs/joomla/templates/afterburner2/INDEX.md

 The template has a simple, CSS based dropdown menu system, module variations, multiple preset styles, configurable responsive modes, and advanced typography styling, whilst still maintaing a speed-centric and performance edge.

->> NOTICE: Afterburner2 is a Free/GPL Joomla 2.5 and Joomla 3.x Template.
+>> NOTICE: Afterburner2 is a Free/GPL Joomla 3.x Template.

 Requirements
 -----